 If you learned how to cook a roast the traditional way — that is, on a roasting tray or dish — you will be glad to know that a Dutch oven pot roast can be even better.
-The unique thick-walled construction of an enameled cast iron Dutch oven absorbs and radiates heat evenly for shorter cooking times.
+The unique thick-walled construction of an enameled cast iron Dutch oven or cast iron double dutch oven absorbs and radiates heat evenly for shorter cooking times.
 The heavy lid also traps moisture within the dish so that your meat will stay moist and juicy.

 In this guide, we have provided our favorite classic pot roast recipe and some tips and tricks to help make your next roast something to write home about.